-When we say "expense" in this general rule, we mean the recognized charge for a provider.
+When we say "expense" in this general rule, we mean the negotiated charge for a network provider, and the recognized charge for an out-of-network provider.
 See the Glossary section for what these terms mean.

 Important exception - when your plan pays all